January 22, 2019

 ISO 61000-4-x Transients

-Our new Teseq transient system reduces setup time and allows Elite engineers to couple pulses on test items that draw higher operating current.
+Our new Teseq transient system reduces setup time and allows Elite engineers to couple pulses on test items that draw higher operating currents.

 60kVA Programmable Power